MaCFP/matl-db/README.md

 ###### File Organization
-easurement data from repeated experiments should be saved and submitted as separate files, numbered sequentially (e.g.,INSITUTE\_TGA1.csv and INSITUTE\_TGA2.csv).
+Measurement data from repeated experiments should be saved and submitted as separate files, numbered sequentially (e.g.,INSITUTE\_TGA1.csv and INSITUTE\_TGA2.csv).

 ###### File Description